CryptoBarna/CryptoBarna/README.md

 # Crypto Barna

+>>> INSERT SVG or PNG of ASCII landing page output

 **Free CC0 licensed aggregator of services and communities in Barcelona and Catalunya** **passionate about Cryptography - Cryptocurrency - Blockchain - Web3 - DAO - NFT - DeFi**